Thermage Doesn't Work? A Doctor's Real Truth

 Q. How many sessions do you need,

-and how long do the results last?
+and how long does it last?

-I'll cover this in detail in the main text.
+I'll cover it in detail below.

-What exactly does Thermage do to the skin,
+What Thermage does to the skin,

 Thermage (Thermage)

-delivers radiofrequency (RF) energy
+uses radiofrequency (RF) energy

-to stimulate and tighten collagen.
+and stimulate and contract collagen.

 while also inducing new collagen production.

-and the collagen regeneration effect that appears
+and the collagen regeneration effect that appears over the following 3 to 6 months;

-This principle is also supported by
+This principle can also be

-clinical RF lifting studies published on PubMed.
+confirmed in RF lifting clinical studies published on PubMed.

 I'll talk more about that below.

-and who doesn't
+and people who don't

-This is a point many people misunderstand,
+This is something many people misunderstand,

 If a lot of volume has been lost

-and the skin has dropped significantly,
+and the skin has dropped a lot,

-thread lifting or fillers.
+In such cases, thread lifting or fillers

 People whose skin around the nasolabial folds is starting to loosen

-are also better suited to receiving RF energy.
+also better suited to receiving RF energy.

 If the skin is too thin, the en

-ergy may disperse at the surface
+ergy can disperse at the surface, or

-or the discomfort may feel greater.
+the discomfort may feel greater.

 If you're wondering how it differs from thread lifting,

-first may be helpful.
+first will be helpful.

-👨⚕️ Dr. Wi Young-jin's practical note:
+👨⚕️ Dr. Wi Youngjin's Practical Note:

 In my experience, the people who feel the best results are

-Thermage does hurt during the procedure.
+Thermage is painful during the procedure.

 And the downside is the cost ^^..

-Still, if you get it done properly once,
+Still, if you get one done properly,

-so in the long run it's not a bad choice.
+so in the long run, it's not a bad choice.

 Honestly,